Beppu-san/ze-Grau-Stripper/README.md

 # Requirements
 1. your own server
-2. Stripper:Source plugin (go to http://www.bailopan.net/stripper/#install and install plugin. you need Metamod:Source 1.8.6 or higher.)
+2. Stripper:Source plugin (go to http://www.bailopan.net/stripper/#install and install the plugin. you need Metamod:Source 1.8.6 or higher.)

 # Install
 1. Click "Code" button and click "Download ZIP".